 A "quorum" of stockholders is necessary to hold the Annual Meeting.
-The presence, in person or represented by proxy, of the holders of a majority of the aggregate votes entitled to be cast by the Class A common stock and Class B common stock, voting together as a single class, will constitute a quorum for the transaction of business at the Annual Meeting.
+The presence, in person or represented by proxy, of the holders of a majority of the aggregate votes entitled to be cast by the Class A common stock and Class B common stock, voting together as a single class, will constitute a quorum for the Proposal at the Annual Meeting.
 If a quorum is not present, the stockholders entitled to vote who are present in person or by proxy at the Annual Meeting have the power to adjourn the Annual Meeting from time to time until a quorum is present or represented.
 Unless the adjournment is for more than thirty days or unless a new record date is set for the adjourned meeting, no notice of the adjourned meeting must be given other than by announcement at the Annual Meeting.
 At an adjourned meeting at which a quorum is present, any business may be transacted that could have been transacted at the original Annual Meeting.
+The presence, in person or represented by proxy, of the holders of a majority of the aggregate votes entitled to be cast by the Series B preferred stock will constitute a quorum with respect to the election of the Series B Preferred Directors.

-Information to Rely Upon When Casting Your Votes
+Information to Rely Upon When Casting Your Votes - Common Stock